-3.7.1.1 Restrictions
+3.7.1.1 Restrictions & requirements

-Compared to normal operation of a single device, master-slave operation has some restrictions:
+Compared to normal operation of a single device, master-slave operation has some restrictions and requirements:

-- The MS system reacts partly different in alarm situations (see below in 3.7.1.8) - Though the share bus makes the system react as dynamic as possible, it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to series ELR 10000 which can serve as master or slave units
+- The MS system reacts partly different in alarm situations (see below in 3.7.1.8) - Connecting the Share bus is mandatory - Though the Share bus makes the system react as dynamic as possible, it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to series PSI 10000 and PS 10000 which can serve as master or slave units

-3.7.1.2 Wiring the DC inputs
+3.7.1.2 Wiring the DC outputs

-The DC input of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.
+The DC output of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.

-3.7.1.3 Wiring the share bus
+3.7.1.3 Wiring the Share bus

-The share bus is wired from unit to unit with standard BNC cables (coaxial, $50 \Omega$ type) with a length of 0.5 m (1.64 ft) or similar.
-Both sockets are internally connected and are not specifically input or output.
+The Share bus is essential for master-slave operation.
+It's wired from unit to unit with standard BNC cables (coaxial, $50 \Omega$ type), with a length of $0.5 \, \text{m}$ (1.64 ft) or similar.
+Both BNC sockets are internally wired and are not specifically input or output.
 The labeling is only for orientation.